arielmission-space/PAOS/docs/source/user/aberration/index.rst

 #. :ref:`Strehl ratio`
 #. :ref:`Encircled energy`

-are discussed in the following sections for reference, although they are not implemented in the main ``PAOS`` code.
+are discussed in the following sections for self-consistency.

 .. _Strehl ratio: